 7.7.1 Key Issue mapping

-This solution addresses Key Issue #1.
+This Candidate Solution addresses Key Issue #1.

 7.7.2 Functional description

 7.7.2.1 Introduction

 Clause 6.15A.5 of TS 22.261 [5] defines information exposure, which clearly states that information related to energy consumption and efficiency is not only necessary for network internal optimization, but also will benefit the service adjustment for third parties such as Application Service Providers.
 This Candidate Solution to Key Issue #1 determines the method of obtaining this additional energy-related information with the objective of measuring the effects of service adjustments on a single UE at a time.
 A summary is provided of energy-related information relevant to the UE that can be exposed by the UE to external entities in an abstract way, without exposing any internal information relating to the UE.